alexji/mikerun/README.md

 However for the very bluest orders (if you're pushing down to 3300-3500A), you will want these because you'll need like 100+ milky flats.
 You can estimate the flat S/N by sqrt(total counts) and see if it is "infinite" for your needs.

-Typical exposure times (TODO).
 Nonlinearity sets in around 50k counts, so the goal is to have a peak of ~40k.
 (TODO more detail/checks) for 0.35" slit, a 10s arc seems needed to get enough counts for a good wavelength calibration (sometimes the reduction pipeline fails).
 However, I think only the first afternoon one needs to be taken like this to get an initial identification, and subsequent arcs could be shorter (5s).
 I have just started taking 5s arcs for everything, except maybe 3s for 1.0 slit.
+(Note: this all just varies a bit depending on how new the lamps are...)

 ### Calibration exposure time estimates
 Aim for 40k counts at peak in both blue and red.
 Make sure to check the exposure counts.

+2021 note: these exposure times are about 50% too low, just depends on what they've been doing with the lamps recently.

 | Slit| Bin | Read | Quartz B/R | Milky B/R | Fringe |
 | --- | --- | ---- | ---------- | --------- | ------ |
 | 0.7 | 2x2 | Slow | 3.5/1.5    | 12/10     | 40     |